simranbains9810/simranbains.github.io/index.md

 My data journey began even earlier.
 As a Summer Analyst at Barclays Corporate and Investment Bank, I developed quantitative strategies across Trade, Liquidity, FX and Debt Financing products, which led to achieving a Global Recognition Award.
 Before that, I completed an industrial placement at the Bank of England, where I introduced policy experts to the world of R and explored econometric concepts related to prudential policy.

 I completed a Masters in Artificial intelligence and Data Science from Northeastern University with Distinction.
+My thesis focused on comparing deep learning and statistical models for forecasting macroeconomic indicators.
 Prior to that, I studied Economics and Management at Aston University, where I received the Aston Excellence Scholarship and Economics Prize for highest academic performance.

-I also served as President of Aston Women in Business Society (2019 - 2020), a platform dedicated to empowering women in the early stages of their careers through personal growth and professional development.
+I served as President of Aston Women in Business Society (2019 - 2020), a platform dedicated to empowering women in the early stages of their careers through personal growth and professional development.
 As a mentor for Code First Girls, I've supported students from non-technical backgrounds build fluency in coding and equipped them with the skills, resources and connections they needed to thrive in data-driven roles.

 ## Additional Information 💬
 🚀 Previously, I worked with founding members on early-stage start-up development at Chemist Direct.
 The company received investment from former Skype co-founders Niklas Zennstrom and Janus Friis, now of VC fund Atomico.